 The following information details some of the key factors surrounding how much for a car accident settlement and what is the average payout for a car accident.

 If you’ve been in a collision, you probably have many questions – particularly if you've been injured or have property damage.
-One common question that we’re asked by potential clients who have been injured in a car accident is: “How much can I expect from a car accident settlement?”
+One common question that we’re asked by potential clients who have been injured in car accidents is: “How much can typical car accident settlement payouts come to?”
 The answer to this question depends on many different factors.
 Continue reading to learn more.

 The At-Fault Driver's Insurance

-You have a legal right to sue the at-fault driver for the personal injuries that were caused by the crash, including aggravation of pre-existing injuries.
+Before assessing how much compensation for a car accident, there are things to know.
+You have a legal right to sue the at-fault driver for the personal injuries caused by the crash, including the aggravation of pre-existing injuries.
 Most states do not allow you to sue the insurance company directly.
-If the at-fault driver or vehicle owner has motor vehicle insurance, that insurance policy should pay for injuries and property damage caused by the accident.
+If the at-fault driver or vehicle owner has motor vehicle insurance, that car insurance coverage should pay for any personal injury claims and property damage caused by the accident.
 However, all motor vehicle insurance policies have limits, which is the maximum amount an insurance company will pay for certain damages stemming from an accident.
 Drivers pay for these limits with their premiums.

-If you are in a car accident and the other driver was at-fault, that driver’s liability insurance would cover your damages.
+How much compensation for car accidents depends on the insurance policy of the parties involved.
+If you are involved in a car accident case and the other driver was at-fault, that driver’s liability insurance would cover your damages.